 Dali L. Yang is the William Claude Reavis Professor in the Department of Political Science and the College and Senior Advisor to the President and the Provost on Global Initiatives at the University of Chicago.
-With a research portfolio on the politics of China’s development, governance, and global impact, Yang is currently at work finishing a book manuscript on China and COVID-19.
+With a research portfolio on the politics of China’s development, governance, and global impact, Yang has in recent years written extensively on China and the Covid-19 pandemic.
 His other research interests include China’s regulation, environmental governance, social and political trust, and state-society relations.
 Through collaborative research, he also continues his long-standing interest in the political economy of the Great Leap Famine (1959-1961).

 Among Yang’s books are China and Youth Well-being in China (co-author; Routledge, 2019); Remaking the Chinese Leviathan: Market Transition and the Politics of Governance in China (Stanford University Press, 2004); Calamity and Reform in China: State, Rural Society and Institutional Change since the Great Leap Famine (Stanford University Press, 1996); and Beyond Beijing: Liberalization and the Regions in China (Routledge, 1997).
 He is also editor or co-editor of several other volumes, including The Global Recession and China’s Political Economy (Palgrave, 2012).
 His recent articles have appeared in Comparative Political Studies, International Political Science Review, Journal of Contemporary China, and Political Studies.